13 Secrets of People Who Always Have a Clean House

 They make cleaning feel less like a chore

 If it’s not your thing, it’s hard to imagine putting a fun spin on cleaning.
 But there are ways to complete a task while distracting your mind.
 “Make cleaning enjoyable by listening to your favorite podcast,” says Tisha Morris, author of Clutter Intervention: How Your Stuff Is Keeping You Stuck.
 “Get wireless Bluetooth headphones to give you the freedom to move all around the house.
 You might even get enough steps in on your Fitbit for it to count as a workout.”
-Check out our guide to how often you should be cleaning everything in your home.

 They make organizing look pretty

 If you consider storage and organization as part of your decor, as many with clean homes do, it makes the project a feast for the eyes.
 “I separate my wardrobe so all my dresses are together, all my jeans are together, sweaters, tops, coats, skirts, etc. Then I color code each category,” says Rachel Parcell, style and design expert behind Pink Peonies.
 “I love the way it looks and it’s easy to find things.”
 Transform your closet with these tips from a professional organizer.

 If you wake up to a sink full of dirty dishes, you’re practically setting yourself up for failure.
 For one thing, you’ll have to do those dishes and pans first thing, which sets you back a crucial five to ten minutes, essential time on a busy morning.
 Worse, all that food and grease will be caked on and it will take even more time to get them clean (these products will clean your house, stat).
 Do yourself a favor and load the dishwasher—and run it if it’s close to full—and wash the pots and pans before going to bed.

 They use everyday items to keep things clean